-In addition, despite the contingency plans UBS AG has in place, its ability to conduct business may be adversely affected by a disruption in the infrastructure that supports its businesses and the communities in which UBS AG operates.
-This may include a disruption due to natural disasters, pandemics, civil unrest, war or terrorism and involve electrical, communications, transportation or other services UBS AG uses or used by third parties with whom it conducts business.
+In addition, despite the contingency plans that UBS AG has in place, its ability to conduct business may be adversely affected by a disruption in the infrastructure that supports its businesses and the communities in which it operates.
+This may include a disruption due to natural disasters, pandemics, civil unrest, war or terrorism and involve electrical, communications, transportation or other services that UBS AG uses or that are used by third parties with whom it conducts business.

-UBS AG may not be successful in implementing changes in its wealth management businesses to meet chang-ing market, regulatory and other conditions
+UBS AG may not be successful in implementing changes in its wealth management businesses to meet changing market, regulatory and other conditions